smithWEBtek/archived--music-studio1/notes.md

 []  button in index, to "ADD TO CURRENT LESSON", to add multiple resources to new or existing lesson []  validation: lesson MUST have teacher and student to be valid lesson

+[] StudentsList table, Lastname does not redirect to ShowStudent url   /students/:id

 []  show lesson:
 []  ResourcesList view based on resources assigned to this Lesson (slimmed down version of <Resources /> component w/o CRUD)